G-Node/python-odml/doc/tutorial.rst

     >>> print(odmlEX[0])
     <Section TheCrew[crew] (4)>

-In the following we will call Sections explicitely by their name using the short cut notation.
+In the following we will call Sections explicitly by their name using the short cut notation.

 The printout of a Section is similar to the Document printout and gives you